About Us

 Who we Are:

-Just Health Action (JHA) is a non-profit organization based in Seattle, Washington.
-We advocate for reducing health inequities that result from social, political, economic and cultural factors (social determinants of health, SDOH).
-JHA (formerly the Population Health Project) has been working since 2004 to develop and teach a critical health literacy curriculum as a means to take action on the SDOH to achieve health equity.
-JHA has taught SDOH topics in diverse educational settings throughout the Pacific Northwest including in graduate and undergraduate university courses (global health, public health, world population issues, environmental health, urban planning), secondary school settings (formal and afterschool), at a community health clinic, and a public health department.
+Just Health Action (JHA) is a 501(c)3 non-profit organization (Tax ID- 26:3032913) based in Seattle, Washington.
+We advocate for reducing health inequities that result from social, political, environmental, and economic conditions (social determinants of health, SDOH).
+JHA has been working since 2004 to develop and teach a critical health literacy curriculum as a means to take action on the SDOH to achieve health equity.
+JHA has taught SDOH topics in diverse educational settings around the country including in graduate and undergraduate university courses (global health, public health, engineering, urban planning), secondary school settings (formal and after school), at community health clinics, healthcare organizations, and public health departments.